gabrielrih/PipelineRunner/README.md

 # PipelineRunner
-It automatically triggers multiple times pipelines on Azure.
+It automatically triggers multiple executions of Azure Pipelines.

 # Configuring it